NTIA/alignnet/README.md

 For examples see [MOSNet](alignnet/config/models/pretrain-MOSNet.yaml) or [MultiScaleConvolution](alignnet/config/models/pretrain-msc.yaml).

-For each dataset split data with
+For each dataset, slit the data into training, validation, and testing portions with
 ```
 python split_labeled_data.py /path/to/data/file.csv --output-dir /datasetX/splits/path
 ```